What is Employee Engagement?

 What does employee engagement mean for you and me as employers?

-Employee engagement is having employees that are fully committed, happy and proud to be working for our organization, being great ambassadors of the values we want to communicate to our clients, customers and users, motivated to work even harder when it matters most.
+Employee engagement culture is having employees that are fully committed, happy and proud to be working for our organization, being great ambassadors of the values we want to communicate to our clients, customers and users, motivated to work even harder when it matters most.

 Employee engagement is about pledging to the welfare of our employees, so that as sick leaves, abrupt absences, workplace conflicts and accidents reduce, productivity increases.